Image credit: ARB

 Portable compressors

-Portable compressors don’t require much explanation; they’re a portable unit you connect to your battery, simple.
+Portable compressors don’t require much explanation; they’re portable units you connect to your battery.
+Simple.
 They don’t require any professional installation, just plug-and-play.
 Being portable they can also be used on other vehicles if required.

 Either a single or twin compressor will be capable of inflating your tires to any pressure you’ll realistically need, a twin compressor unit will just do it faster.
 How much that matters to you is a matter of personal expectations and patience.